This section describes the different voting services available in New Zealand and from overseas during the advance voting period and on election day.

 Where the voter requests postal voting papers, the voter should factor in sufficient time for the voting papers to be received and returned.

 Completed voting papers must be received by the Returning Officer or a voting place no later than 7pm on election day.
-Votes returned by post must be postmarked before election day and received by the Commission or a Returning Officer before noon on the Wednesday after election day (Wednesday 27 September).
+Votes returned by post must be postmarked before election day and received by the Commission or the Returning Officer before noon on the Wednesday after election day.

 A candidate may nominate people to be authorised by the Returning Officer as witnesses of special voting declarations to assist people who need to vote from home (authorised witnesses).
 See Part 7 for more information.

 A phone dictation voting service is available for blind and vision-impaired voters and voters who have a physical disability that prevents them from marking the voting paper independently and in secret.
-Voters have to register with the Commission to use the service by 5pm on Thursday 21 September.
-More information about this service is available at www.elections.org.nz in the run up to the general election.
+Voters have to register with the Commission to use the service by the Thursday before election day.

-During the 12 days before the election mobile voting teams will attend prisons and set up voting facilities for prisoners who are eligible to vote.
-Prisoners serving a sentence of imprisonment are not eligible, but voting services are provided for remand prisoners.
-Returning Officers liaise with local Probation Services to provide voting services for people on home detention and other community-based sentences.
+Before the by-election, the Commission will ensure that postal voting facilities are available for remand prisoners who are eligible to vote.
+Prisoners serving a sentence of imprisonment are not eligible to vote.
+The Returning Officer will liaise with local Probation Services to provide postal voting services for people on home detention and other community-based sentences.

 Teams may also visit any police stations in the electorate shortly after midday on election day, to enable registered electors who are being held in police cells to vote.